 It’s properties also give it a built in temperature control quality about it – it absorbs heat readily in the winter so it’s noticeably warmer than tile or laminate but surprisingly cooler in summer.
 This is due to it wanting to remain at room temperature.

 Manufacturer’s have caught onto this major concern so a good portion of cork made today are heavily distressed as well as patterned in order to disguise imperfections in the floor once it’s installed.
-Overall, not the ideal floor for most dogs but it has it’s very specific niche.
+Overall, not the ideal floor for larger dogs but it has it’s very specific purpose for smaller ones.

 Recommended for: Very small dogs with relatively sedentary owners who entertain little.

 As you can see there is no one size fits all when it comes to flooring and your dog.
 I did the groundwork for you and ranked them in order of what I felt was overall performance vs value for money.

 Of course there are flooring types more suited to dogs than others so it’s going to get down to your own assessment of your personal circumstances and the type of dog you have.
 From my extensive experience with American households and pets, I put laminate flooring very slightly ahead of vinyl plank flooring as the best floor type for dogs but vinyl’s waterproof properties may put it ahead in many folk’s eyes.

 Stay clear of natural stone like marble and slate as these will give you a lot of problems.
 Your dogs will pee, puke and shit all over them and it’ll be impossible to remove any stains.
 The only way to get rid of such accidents is to replace the tile and you really don’t want to be constantly doing that.

 Although laminate is loud and can be slippery, this can be offset by purchasing a higher quality acoustic pad and laminate product.
 It also handles the demands of any dog and household so well, all while looking great and lasting long.
 Take this overall assessment based on trends and observations rather than specific recommendations.